tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 To make things clear, the larger consensus among the scientific community is to not treat viruses as living organisms, though their status has historically always been a matter of debate.
 This might seem confusing (It is).

+Viruses rely on a host for their growth and nourishment.

 **Viruses show what is called 'host specificity'.
 This means that all viruses do not affect all organisms.
 This is an important point that we will use later.**

-Viruses rely on hosts for their growth and nourishment.
  Once they breach into a host cell, that is when they show all the habits you would expect from living beings:

 **A. They can create more copies of themselves ( this is really all there is to biology :) )**